Naman160802/Covid-relief-app/README.md

 # Covid-relief-app
-To provide life saving information just on a click
+To provide life saving information and necessary resources just on a click.